Political Science 101- Introduction to American Politics » Spring 2021 » Chapter 11 Post Test

 Lobbying is

-A. an attempt by an individual or group to influence the passage of legislation by exerting indirect pressure, through phone calls or emails, on members of Congress or a state legislature.
+A. an attempt by an individual or group to influence the passage of legislation by exerting indirect pressure, through advertisements and media coverage, on members of Congress or a state legislature.

 B. an attempt by an individual or group to influence the passage of legislation by exerting direct pressure on members of Congress or a state legislature.